d521bb85/react-use-rect/README.md

 ### Resize

-You also may want to revalidate the rect when the element's size chages not as a consequence of rendering (e.g. textarea being resized by a user).
+You may want to revalidate the rect when the element's size chages not as a consequence of rendering (e.g. textarea being resized by a user).

 In order to cover this need the `resize` option is introduced.